jonathonherbert/jonathonherbert.github.io/content/blog/enumerate-matches/index.md

 };
 ```

 You may have spotted a flaw: some nodes, like `*`, generate infinite sequences, and so our program will attempt to generate an exhaustive series of matches and never halt.
-A simple regex like `a*`, a 0-infinite sequence of the character 'a', will get stuck on the `Quantifier` node:

 <ul class="tree">
   <li> <span>RegExp</span>